 UNC president: Job candidates say no, citing bathroom law

-University of North Carolina President Margaret Spelling spoke from the campus in Chapel Hill, NC. today.
+University of North Carolina President Margaret Spelling speaks from the campus in Chapel Hill, NC., Wednesday, Jan.
+18, 2017.
+Spelling said a state law limiting the legal protections of LGBT people has had real but unquantified effects limiting one of the leading engines of economic growth.

 Comments